ChrisNZL/Fauxbar/README.md

 ![Fauxbar screenshot](http://i.imgur.com/ZHOMS.png)

-Fauxbar is a free, open-source Google Chrome extension that provides a page that acts like Firefox's Awesome Bar.
+Fauxbar is a free, open-source Google Chrome extension that provides a page that acts like Firefox's classic Awesome Bar.
 Fauxbar is developed by Chris McFarland.

 Main features include: